Aish-BU/Aish-BU/README.md

 ## About Me

+- 🎓 **M.S. in Applied Business Analytics** at Boston University.
 - 🎓 **MBA in Finance & Statistics** from JECRC University, Jaipur
 - 🎓 **Bachelors in Business Administration** from Amity University, Mumbai
-- 🎓 Currently pursuing an **M.S. in Applied Business Analytics** at Boston University
 - 💬 Passionate about machine learning, predictive analytics, and building interactive, stateful chatbots using cutting-edge tools like LangChain and OpenAI.
 - 🌟 I thrive on solving complex business challenges with data and innovative thinking.